Teenagers' Health and Wellness

 How To Make Sure The Whole Family Really Enjoys Their Holidays Abroad.
 Traveling With Kids

 - Teens should never experience the feeling of being left to their own devices without a caring adult knowing where they are, who they are with, how they will be getting home, and what they are going to be doing.
-These things make them feel safe.
+Theseare the things that they need to make them feel safe.
 Feelings of insecurity can lead to reckless behavior and worry.
 It can make them vulnerable and more open to peer pressure.
 That's when they will be at risk of making big mistakes.

-- Brace yourself because the tough times will come with broken hearts, exam nerves, falling out of friendships - and other things - but hey, we've all been there, so we can support them right?
+- Brace yourself because the tough times will come with broken hearts, exam nerves, falling out of friendships etc but we've all been there, so we can support them.
+Remember how hard it was!

-- Teens need some free space and independence, and they should spend time with their peers.You have to learn to trust them.
+- Teens need some free space and independence and they should spend time with their peers.You have to learn to trust them.
 But this trust has to be earned and given to them gradually.
-They will not suddenly be old enough to stay out all night, for example, no matter what they say!
+They will not suddenly be old enough to stay out all night, no matter what they say!

 - It is not advisable to allow teens to just 'hang' with each other without anything constructive to do.
-Many parents, especially in the UK, believe that teens should spend as much time as possible in each others' company and without adults or younger people.
-This is absolutely not true!
-Research shows that teens are happiest when they are in mixed groups that mirror society as a whole.
+Many parents believe that teens should spend as much time as possible in each others' company and without adults or younger people around.
+But research shows that teens are happiest when they are in mixed groups that mirror society as a whole.
 Nobody wants to hang around bus stops or the street corners with nothing to do but get into trouble out of sheer boredom.

-Remember you are the role model not the pop idol they see on TV.
+Remember you are the role model not the pop idol.